-Knowing which kind of information is provided and consumed in the network and by whom is of foremost importance for each authority who intends to use CISE for their operations at sea.
-To this purpose, each CISE participant is invited to define and keep its own ISP updated, which is recorded in the so-called CISE service catalogue.
-This catalogue is a living document which is distributed to the CISE stakeholders upon request as well as ahead of every CISE Stakeholders Group meeting so that all stakeholders are aware of which type of information can be consumed from the network.
+Knowing which kind of information is provided and consumed in the network, and by whom, is of foremost importance for each authority who intends to use CISE for their operations at sea.
+To this purpose, each CISE participant is invited to define and keep their own ISP updated, which is recorded in the so-called CISE Catalogue.
+This Catalogue is a living document which is distributed to the CISE stakeholders upon request as well as ahead of every CISE Stakeholders Group meeting so that all stakeholders are aware of which type of information can be consumed from the network.

-5.2 (Pre-)Operational services
+5.2 Operational services